-- (1) Intent: To provide areas for retail and service establishments convenient to and compatible with the character of adjacent residential neighborhoods. - (2) Use Regulations: Refer to Section GG in Article IV and the provisions below. - a.
-Auto parts store: no service, installation, or repair. - b.
-Office building: must be less than five thousand (5,000) square feet floor area. - c.
-Rent-to-own stores: no outside storage. - (3) Area and Dimension Regulations:
+- (1) Intent: To provide areas for retail and service establishments convenient to and compatible with the character of adjacent residential neighborhoods. - (2) Use Regulations: Refer to Section GG in Article IV and the provisions below. - (a) Auto parts store: no service, installation, or repair. - (b) Office building: must be less than five thousand (5,000) square feet floor area. - (c) Rent-to-own stores: no outside storage. - (3) Area and Dimension Regulations:

-Minimum Lot Area Minimum Lot Width at Front Building Line Setbacks Maximum Front Setback (Minimum) Front Setback (Maximum) Rear Side Height of Structure NA NA 0 ft 20 ft 20 ft 0 ft and (a) 35 ft and (b)
+Minimum Lot Setbacks Minimum Lot Area Width at Front Building Line Front Setback (Minimum) Front Setback (Maximum) Rear Side Maximum Height of Structure NA NA 0 ft 20 ft 20 ft 0 ft and (a) 35 ft and (b)

-- a.
-No closer than 15 feet (ft) when adjacent to a residential district boundary. - b.
-Maximum height of structures in the Brookwood Overlay District shall be determined by the requirements of Article IV, Section CC "Brookwood Overlay District."

-a.
-Supplemental Use Regulations, Article V.

-- b.
-District Development Criteria, Article VI. - c.
-Neighborhood shopping centers may be developed in the C-2 District, upon approval of a final development plan, by the planning commission, as required in Article VII. - d.
-Off-Street Parking and Loading Regulations, Article VIII. - e.
-Signs, see Article V in Chapter 5 of the City of Homewood Code of Ordinances.
+- (a) No closer than 15 feet (ft) when adjacent to a residential district boundary. - (b) Maximum height of structures in the Brookwood Overlay District shall be determined by the requirements of Article IV, Section CC "Brookwood Overlay District." - (4) Other regulations: - (a) Supplemental Use Regulations, Article V. - (b) District Development Criteria, Article VI. - (c) Neighborhood shopping centers may be developed in the C-2 District, upon approval of a final development plan, by the planning commission, as required in Article VII. - (d) Off-Street Parking and Loading Regulations, Article VIII. - (e) Signs, see Article X.